 Open your configuration for editing, e.g., src/main/easy/InstallTest.ivml in the install package explained in Section 7.5.

-Search for the variable transportProtocol and replace in the instance type the suffix AMQP by MQTTv5 (or MQTTv3, respectively) as illustrated in .
+Search for the variable transportProtocol and replace in the instance type the suffix AMQP by MQTTv5 (or MQTTv3, respectively) as illustrated in Figure 72.
 AMQP requires an authentication which is obtained from the identity store using the key “amqp”.
 In contrast, MQTT does not require an authentication (which may differ depending on your setup).
 The values for globalHost, the global communication broker (by default “localhost” or in InstallTest.ivml explicitly set to globalhost) may be adjusted as needed.

-Add the serviceProtocol assignment (last line of the lower box in ), which is so far set to AMQP by default in the shipped models.
+Add the serviceProtocol assignment (last line of the lower box in Figure 72), which is so far set to AMQP by default in the shipped models.

 Re-run the instantiation of your platform to enact the changes.